publishpress/PublishPress-Future/readme.txt

 * FIXED: Fix array_map(): Argument must be of type array, string given, #606;
 * FIXED: Remove broken and invalid setting to use classic metabox, #604;
+* FIXED: Prevent a PHP warning in the posts screen if the selected term do not exists anymore, #612;

 = [3.1.4] - 13 Dec, 2023 =